- 01. How to Define the Greatest Guitarists?

-It attracts women, calms nerves and unites mankind, making the guitar the musical instrument par excellence.
+It calms nerves and unites mankind, making the guitar the musical instrument par excellence.
 You can strum, caress, pluck or even hit its body to produce sounds that make people laugh, dance or even cry.

 So take your instrument out of its case, tune your guitar, and plug in your amp: we’re going to discover a few techniques to improve your guitar performances.